Yan-Oliveira/doc-fao/content/automatic-start-of-processes/admin/processes-automation/process-management.rst

 Process Management
 ==================

-After installation of the package a new *Start Event* element will be available in the accordion section of the process management.
+After installation of the package a new *Start Event* element will be available in the accordion widget of the process management.
 Processes can now contain a normal start point and a scheduled start point.
 The schedule of the start event can be configured via an interface.

 Create Start Events